AtB-AS/atb-bff/Readme.md

     [hapi-swagger](https://github.com/glennjones/hapi-swagger)
 - Testing framework: [Jest](https://jestjs.io/)

-We chose Hapi because it is battle-proven, has a magnitude of features supported out of the box, is well documented, and has few external dependencies.
+Hapi was chosen because it is battle-tested, has a magnitude of features supported out of the box, and has few external dependencies.
 Most of its dependencies are handled by the same team that maintains Hapi.

 Service interfaces lives in `service/`, implementations in `service/impl`

-API endpoints live in `api/`
+API endpoints live in `api/`.

 The current implementation uses [@entur/sdk](https://github.com/entur/sdk) as an abstraction on top of Entur's GraphQL endpoints.